asberk/aaronberk.ca/content/project/msc-proj.md

 date = "2017-04-24"

 # Project title.
-title = "On Multiscale Analysis and PDE Methods on Graphs in Image Processing"
+title = "MSc project submission"

 # Project summary to display on homepage.
-summary = "My MSc project submission."
+summary = "On Multiscale Analysis and PDE Methods on Graphs in Image Processing"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "barbara-decomp.png"